micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 9.md

 ###### 1
-So all Israel was [^a]recorded by genealogies, and indeed, they _were_ inscribed in the book of the kings of Israel.
+So all Israel was recorded by genealogies, and indeed, they _were_ inscribed in the book of the kings of Israel.
 But Judah was carried away captive to Babylon because of their unfaithfulness.

 ###### 2
 And the first inhabitants who _dwelt_ in their possessions in their cities _were_ Israelites, priests, Levites, and the Nethinim. ## Dwellers in Jerusalem